-Screen readers tremendously helpful for people with visual disabilities.
+Screen readers are tremendously helpful for people with visual disabilities.
 They are used to read the screen.
 PowerPoint uses this technology to help people use their software program that has a visual impairment.
 It is critical to design software to have accessibility components.
 Many users have disabilities, and if you want to be the best software, you need to adapt.

 Furthermore, government organizations and businesses make it a requirement to have documents, along with PowerPoint presentations, accessible to people with disabilities.